 Sesame Crusted Satay Tofu 😋 Did you know we also have a new cookbook?
 ONE POT VEGAN is out now 👉 sovegan.co/opvaPosted by So Vegan on Sunday, 4 October 2020

-Sesame Crusted Satay TofuBen, So Vegan We’ve cracked it.
-The ultimate tofu recipe.
+Sesame Crusted Satay TofuBen, So Vegan This is the ultimate tofu recipe.
 Spongey marinated tofu encased in a crunchy sesame crust.
-Freezing the tofu helps to created… Print This
+They're like crispy golden nuggets, served with a homemade spicy slaw, jasmine rice and our favourite extras.
+Print This

 - 1 block of firm tofu (see notes)